ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 ```
 +++

 And that's how AlgebraicJulia understands what we mean by a directed graph!
-Having given this general characterization of a directed graph schema we will next see how we can _modify_ this schema to define other kinds of graphs.
+Having given this general characterization of a directed graph blueprint we will next see how we can _modify_ this blueprint to define other kinds of graphs.